LucasJJulien/PerfectDesign/README.md

 [`testing`](/testing/) - Grounds for experimentation

 Base and core can be difficult to differentiate at first.
+Core contains foundational CSS like global attributes.
+Base houses all the basic CSS like background-color, row-gap, etc.

+### How does PerfectDesign deliver the CSS?
+PerfectDesign has no dependencies other than JsDelivr for the CDN - which isn't really a dependency.

 <details>
   <summary>Complete Structure</summary>